roccobalocco/NewDBMSProject/Documentation/New Generation DBMS Project 20232024.md

 The relationships are saved into the database to let users query whenever they want.

+It is important to notice that the first three call into the `extend_neo` method can be parallelized, but the fourth call must happened after the `extend_neo_with_period` finishes, because it utilize the `PERIOD_OF_DAY` property.

 ```python
 def extend_neo(self)-> None:
         """ Extend the logical model that you have stored in the NOSQL database by introducing the following information: